 Some parents want to wait to vaccinate their kids.
 Here's why doctors say do it now

-COVID-19 shots for kids are on their way, and Dr. Ibukun Kalu, a pediatrician and infectious disease specialist at Duke University says, some parents she's talked with aren't sure how they feel about that.
+COVID-19 shots for kids are on their way, but Dr. Ibukunoluwa Kalu, a pediatrician and infectious disease specialist at Duke University, says that some parents she has talked with aren't sure how they feel about that.

 I've heard COVID is mild for most kids.
 Do they really need to be vaccinated?

-More than 8,300 kids aged 5 to 11 have been hospitalized with COVID-19 due to serious illness.
-According to a CDC analysis, the number of children and adolescents admitted to the hospital increased nearly five-fold over the summer months amid the delta surge.
+More than 8,300 kids aged 5 to 11 have been hospitalized with COVID-19 because of serious illness.
+According to a CDC analysis, the number of children and adolescents admitted to the hospital increased nearly fivefold over the summer months amid the delta surge.

 It's hard to predict which kids who get COVID-19 will be struck with severe COVID-19 or MIS-C. In one CDC analysis of hospitalization records, roughly 30% of kids hospitalized with COVID-19 had no underlying health conditions that would have put them at increased risk.